Playwright vs Cypress: How to make a right decision in 2024

 • Cross-browser testing

 ...and many more.
-But, let's better talk about limitations.
+But let's talk about limitations.

 Frameworks Limitations

-Playwright does not have visible limitations, offering a powerful, flexible, and fully open-source framework.
-Microsoft seems to be using Playwright as a way to showcase its expertise in the testing field beating Google with their Puppeteer framework.
+Playwright has no visible limitations, offering a powerful, flexible, and fully open-source framework.
+Microsoft appears to be using Playwright to showcase its testing expertise, beating Google's Puppeteer.
 Big boys play their own game :)

-Cypress, being a commercial product, has some limitations, and some of them mentioned in the documentation:
+Cypress, being a commercial product, has some limitations, and some of them are mentioned in the documentation:

-• Cypress cannot handle multiple browser tabs due to its in-browser execution.
+Cypress cannot handle multiple browser tabs because it runs in the browser.
 If you need to switch to a new tab, you will not be able to do it.

-• Cypress requires the use of the Cypress Cloud service for parallel runs.
+Cypress requires the Cypress Cloud service for parallel runs.
 Before September 2023 you could use a free service "Sorry Cypress" or cheaper Currents.dev.
 But not anymore.

 Both Playwright and Cypress significantly outpace Selenium-based frameworks in terms of execution speed.